-Teck engaged GLJ Petroleum Consultants Ltd. ("GLJ") to prepare an independent opinion of the contingent bitumen resources of Teck's Fort Hills interest effective as of December 31, 2011.
+Fort Hills Partnership engaged GLJ Petroleum Consultants Ltd. ("GLJ") to prepare an independent opinion of the contingent bitumen resources at the Fort Hills project effective as of December 31, 2012.
 The "Low Case" contingent resource estimate (100%) is 2.46 billion barrels of recoverable bitumen.
-The "Best Case" contingent resource estimate (100%) is 3.42 billion barrels of recoverable bitumen and the "High Case" contingent resource estimate (100%) is 3.84 billion barrels of recoverable bitumen.
-Teck's 20% interest in the Fort Hills project represents 684 million barrels of recoverable bitumen based on GLJ's December 31, 2011 "Best Case" estimate.
+The "Best Case" contingent resource estimate (100%) is 3.31 billion barrels of recoverable bitumen and the "High Case" contingent resource estimate (100%) is 3.84 billion barrels of recoverable bitumen.
+Teck's 20% interest in the Fort Hills project represents 662 million barrels of recoverable bitumen based on GLJ's December 31, 2012 "Best Case" estimate.

 The term "contingent resource" is taken from the Canadian Oil and Gas Evaluation Handbook ("COGE Handbook") as prepared jointly by The Society of Petroleum Evaluation Engineers (Calgary Chapter) and the Canadian Institute of Mining, Metallurgy & Petroleum (Petroleum Society).
-The volumes set out above refer to potentially recoverable volumes of asphaltene-reduced bitumen resources and were calculated at the outlet of the proposed extraction plant.
+The volumes set out above refer to potentially recoverable volumes of asphaltenereduced bitumen resources and were calculated at the outlet of the proposed extraction plant.
 There is no certainty that it will be commercially viable to produce any portion of the contingent bitumen resources.